loosolab/Datenanalyse_2022_23/README.md

   - The second part of the pipeline contains functions for calculating the feature overlap for each cell barcode to a given feature and visualize the calculated data with different plots.

 Each package also contains a rich __README__ explaining all features and their functionality and how to use them.
 The slides of the final presentation held on the 01.03.23 can be taken from __presentation.pdf__.
-To increase the understanding we developed a graphical representation of our pipeline, which can be seen below.
+To increase the understanding of the whole pipeline we developed a graphical representation, which can be seen below.

 <p align="center">
   <img src="images/pipe.png" width="90%">
 </p>

-More detailed pictures of the two individual parts are given in their representative subfolders.
+This representation in terms of functionality can be divided into the two packages as follows.
+The first starts on the left with the reading of the .bed files, followed by two interlocking gears, the quality control functions and parameters and the visualization of these.
+The result after these two steps is an __AnnData object__, which in turn is further used by the second package.
+Here, this object is then additionally filled with information from further .bed and .gtf files.
+After that, another process of two gears takes place, which is divided into a feature overlap calculation and a visualization step.
+The result of our pipeline is a rich AnnData object ready for even further analysis.
+More details are given in the corresponding subfolders.